Homeschool Diner Logo -- 1960's style sign with atomic starburst

 contribute to this cycle, by asking that a child always "do their best"

-(doesn't that mean do it "perfectly"?), or by "taking over" tasks that a
+(doesn't that mean do it "perfectly"?), or by taking over tasks that a child

-child finds challenging, instead of letting a child work it through it for
+finds challenging, instead of letting him or her work through it, or by

-themselves, or by having unrealistic expectations about a child's abilities
+having unrealistic expectations about a child's abilities or their behavior.

 When living up to adult standards becomes the measure of a